Get new deals I come across here 🎁

 With any new technology, we expect speed improvements, better battery life, and state-of-the-art features.

-Considering this development has taken four years, I’m underwhelmed by the improvements.
+Considering the progression from V2 to V3 took four years, I’m underwhelmed by the improvements.

 Nonetheless, here are the primary under-the-hood changes Oura has made: